 Early in the pilgrimage, we visited Westminster Abbey and Hampton Court, where we learned something of the complicated politics of medieval England.
 It was against this backdrop that the Reformation drama was played out, and the opening act took place during the reign of Henry VIII (1509-1547).
 The new king's religious opinions were complicated, and influenced by political considerations.
 Henry's father had secured an alliance with Spain by marrying his eldest son, Arthur, to Catherine of Aragon, the daughter of the Spanish king.
 Arthur died early, however, and so Henry was to be married to Catherine, his brother's widow, in order to maintain the alliance.
 To do this a papal dispensation was required.
 Thus the legitimacy of Henry's marriage - and of his daughter by that marriage, Mary, who was later to be queen - depended on the authority of the Pope.
-Hence Henry VIII began his reign as a staunch supporter of the Pope and the Catholic Church.
-He even earned the title of "Defender of the Faith" by voicing his opposition to Martin Luther's attacks on the Pope.
+Hence Henry VIII began his reign as a staunch supporter of the Faith" by voicing his opposition to Martin Luther's attacks on the Pope.